 - Creating any deliverables such as prints or digital copies along with album design.

 Wedding photography doesn’t end up being a single day’s work once you put everything together.
-While the answer varies a bit from photographer to photographer, for me, a full wedding package is closer to 30-40 hours of work than the 10 spent on the actual wedding day.
+The answer varies a bit from photographer to photographer.
+For me, a full wedding package is closer to 30-40 hours of work than the 10 spent on the actual wedding day.

 Photographers working in New York City don’t charge the same as photographers working in small towns.
 Use a wedding cost calculator to estimate the amount of money couples in your area spend on a wedding.